Denis Zmeu

 Denis Zmeu (born 8 May 1985) is a former Moldovan footballer who played as a central midfielder.
+He is the current fitness coach of the Moldova national team.

 From 24 August 2015 he is a coach for the physical training of all Moldavian football selections.
 From February 2016 to June 2017 he is a physical trainer at Milsami Orhei.
 Since June 2017 he has been a physical trainer at Politehnica Iași, the team for the first time in the 2017–2018 season qualifying in the play-off phase of the first league in Romania.

 Club career

 He started his career at Zimbru Chișinău.
 In the winter of 2007, he was bought by SC Vaslui for about €200,000.
 In that season he played every single game, but he failed to impress.
 He scored his first goal for SC Vaslui, in a 3–0 victory against FC Timişoara.

 International career

 Soon after his transfer at SC Vaslui, he made his debut in the Moldova national team.
 He was a regular, until the last year, when, because he failed to play at Vaslui, he lost his place in the national team.